Terrorism and social media: Traditional media

 Many authors have proposed that media attention increases perceptions of risk of fear of terrorism and crime and relates to how much attention the person pays to the news.
 The relationship between terrorism and the media has long been noted.
 Terrorist organizations depend on the open media systems of democratic countries to further their goals and spread their messages.
 To garner publicity for their cause, terrorist organizations resort to acts of violence and aggression that deliberately target civilians.
 This method has proven to be effective in gathering attention:

-It cannot be denied that although terrorism has proved remarkably ineffective as the major weapon for taking down governments and capturing political power, it has been a remarkably successful means of publicizing a political cause and relaying the terrorist threat to a wider audience, particularly in the open and pluralistic countries of the West.
-When one says 'terrorism' in a democratic society, one also says 'media'.

 While a media organization may not support the goals of terrorist organizations, it is their job to report current events and issues.
 In the fiercely competitive media environment, when a terrorist attack occurs, media outlets scramble to cover the event.
-In doing so the media help to further the message of terrorist organizations:
+In doing so, the media help to further the message of terrorist organizations:

-To summarise briefly on the symbiotic nature of the relationship between terrorists and the media, the recent history of terrorism in many democratic countries vividly demonstrates that terrorists do thrive on the oxygen of publicity, and it is foolish to deny this.
-This does not mean that the established democratic media share the values of the terrorists.
-It does demonstrate, however, that the free media in an open society are particularly vulnerable to exploitation and manipulation by ruthless terrorist organisations.

 One notable example of the relationship between terror groups and the media was the release of the Osama bin Laden audio and video recordings.
 These tapes were sent directly to mainstream Arabic television networks, including Al-Jazeera.

-Media can often be the source of discontent for terrorist groups.
-Irene Kahn says,New seeds of social discord and insecurity are sprouting between citizens and noncitizens.
-Racism and xenophobia are latent in all societies, but in some European countries they feature blatantly as some politicians exploit people's fears and prejudices for short-term electoral gains.
-Some aspects of the media have played into this strategy, dehumanizing and demonizing foreigners, foreign-born citizens, refugees, and asylum seekers.
-They are pointed out as a source of danger and become an easy target for hate speech and violence.
-Those who need their rights protected the most have become the ones most at risk of attacks.